-I hadn’t slept in 24 hours and effects of sleep deprivation were taking a toll on my body.
+I hadn’t slept in 24 hours.
+The effect of sleep deprivation was taking a toll on my body.
 Even the energy drink I consumed barely kicked in.
 The right thing to do was to find the nearest comfortable guest house and get some much-needed sleep.
 That’s how I ended up at Migano on that mid-March morning.

 Five hours and a few dreams later, I was re-energized.
 On my way back to Kigali, I was informed that one of the guests I had driven to Musanze was exhibiting COVID- 19 symptoms.
 I had picked him up from the airport the night before.
 He jetted in from New York, a Covid hotspot at the time.
-This happened when arriving passengers were not subjected to PCR tests and quarantines.
+This happened when passengers were not subjected to PCR tests and quarantines upon arrival.

 Spending the night at Migano has never been part of my itinerary but circumstances made me end up there.
 Not once, but twice.
 Both times, I slept like a baby.

 The author is visiting all 30 districts of Rwanda.
-His tour of Musanze is sponsored by Ikaze Rwanda Tours & Travel, The Peakspot Lodge, My Hill Ecolodge, Migano Hotel, Volcanoes Residence, Crema Cafe, Ndaza Escape and Beyond the Gorillas Experience (BGE).
+His tour of Musanze is sponsored by Ikaze Rwanda Tours & Travel, The Peakspot Lodge, My Hill Ecolodge, Migano Hotel, Volcanoes Residence, Crema Cafe, Ndaza Escape, Beyond the Gorillas Experience (BGE) and Exposure Digital.